wethod/learning-center-source/content/finance/index.md

 * **Supplier**: the target Supplier for this Order
 * **Purchase Code**: an identifier for the Order
 * **Date**: the issue date of this Order
-* **Duration**: the timespan where this Order is produced/worked.
-By default uses Month Start and Duration of the related Project, but you should set the real date. e.g: If some external employee works for you on April and May you should set duration month start to April and duration to 2 months.
+* **Duration**: answers to the question "when this order will used for the project?", by default uses the project's start month and duration.
+For example: some external employees works for you on April and May so you should set start month to April and duration of 2 months.
-* **Note**: a note (text) that you can add to the Order
+* **Note**: a brief text about the order.
+This is attached to the order's email and can be seen by your colleagues

 {{< note title="Note" >}}